martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Link to the project software repository and the revision number of the installed software.
 Stable builds checked out from `master` use the numeric version, for example `3.0.238`.
 Test builds checked out from `beta` show the same revision with the `-beta` suffix, for example `3.0.238-beta`.
 Promoting that commit to `master` removes the suffix without changing the revision number.

+### Safe update and automatic rollback

+Before every update, the System Update plug-in first saves the settings and creates a verified safety backup.
+It then starts an external watchdog before changing any Git-tracked files.
+On systemd installations, the watchdog runs in a separate transient service and remains active while OSPy restarts.
+A detached helper process is used without systemd.

+The new OSPy process confirms a successful update only after the scheduler records a fresh heartbeat and the web interface starts accepting connections.
+If a healthy start is not confirmed within 120 seconds, the watchdog automatically restores the previous commit and original branch and restarts OSPy.
+If the watchdog cannot be started, the update stops before tracked files are changed.
+The watchdog result is also available in Diagnostics as part of the System Update plug-in health information.

 ## External IP
 External IP address for the OSPy system (address of your connection provider - router).
 Tested via pihrt.com.